 The Chase Sapphire Reserve® is one of the most sought-after travel rewards cards on the market.
-The only catch is not everybody qualifies for it.
-One reason why is because they do not have the credit score needed for the Chase Sapphire Reserve.
+The only catch is not everybody qualifies, there’s a hefty $450 annual fee, and the Sapphire Preferred is generally a better option.
+One reason why people don’t qualify is that they do not have the credit score needed for the Chase Sapphire Reserve and because of the 5/24 rule.
 If you’re unsure about your score, you may want to find out the Chase Sapphire Reserve® credit score needed before you apply.

 Chase Sapphire Reserve Credit Score Needed

 Chase doesn’t publish a minimum credit score requirement to be approved for the Sapphire Reserve.
 However, based on the reports of current Sapphire Reserve cardholders from forums on Credit Karma and other social media channels including Reddit.